 |Exit Awards||CL67 - Graduate Certificate in Financial Planning CL65 - Graduate Diploma of Financial Planning|

-This course will be accredited by the Financial Planning Association of Australia as fulfilling the educational requirements for professional practice.
+This course is accredited by the Financial Planning Association of Australia as fulfilling the educational requirements for professional practice.

 |Learned Society Accreditiation||Not applicable|